 Tried this recipe to see if it would yield a moister salmon filet.
 It did, big time, and it was cooked through nicely as well.
 But the kicker was the sauce!
 I’ve been looking for a way to make a sauce that would equal the out-of-the-bottle lemon-butter-dill sauce we crave.
-But it’s too expensive as a steady purchase.
-The lemon-butter-dill sauce option that comes with the recipe was better than the bottled stuff by far.
-Took extra time, but overall, given the salmon and the sauce, it was well worth it!
+But it’s too expensive as a steady purchase and not as good as what I can make easily at home.
+The lemon-butter-dill sauce option that comes with this recipe was better than the bottled stuff by far.
+Salmon this way has been a bit hit with family and friends.

 I first saw this approach on ATK and tried it change up my salmon routine.
 Now, this is my favorite.
 I especially like to get a big slab of salmon at Costco, slice into eight portions and freeze until needed for “salmon night.”

 - 4 skinless salmon filets, 1.5-2 inches wide each

 - 2 medium lemons, sliced Slice off lemon top and bottom, then slice each lemon cross-wise into four pieces.

 - 1/2 cup white wine A drinkable Sauvignon Blanc or Pinot Grigio works well here.

 - 2 tbsp shallot, finely chopped optionally, use onion

 - 2 tbsp fresh tarragon, finely chopped or 1 tbsp dried